zirkelc/ai-stream-utils/README.md

 ### `filterUIMessageStream`

-Filter individual chunks as they stream through.
-This is a convenience wrapper around `mapUIMessageStream` that provides a simpler API for filtering chunks by part type.
-Use the `includeParts()` and `excludeParts()` helper functions for common patterns, or provide a custom filter function.
+The `filterUIMessageStream` function is a convenience function around `mapUIMessageStream` with a simpler API to filter chunks by part type.
+It provides the  `includeParts()` and `excludeParts()` predicates for common patterns.

 ```typescript
 import { filterUIMessageStream, includeParts, excludeParts } from 'ai-stream-utils';